xDec0de/MCScripts/README.md

 Fortunately, Windows 10 and 11 come with **curl** pre-installed, and **jq** is not required.
 You still obviously need **Java**.

-Just create an script with the following content to re-use it, you can name it `run.bat`:
+Just create a script with the following content to re-use it, you can name it `run.bat`:

 ```batch
 @echo off